DFE-Digital/register-trainee-teachers/app/views/guidance/bulk_recommend_trainees.md

 ### 5. Submit your changes

-After you submit your changes, the Department for Education will let rrainees know of thier status changes within 3-5 working days.
+After you submit your changes, the Department for Education will let trainees know of their status changes within 3-5 working days.

 Trainees will be sent an email to tell them that their certificates are available to download from the Access your Teacher Qualifications service.